BitBadger.Npgsql.Documents

 An example will probably help the concepts make sense.
 For the purposes of our example, let's consider a hotel chain; they have several hotels, and each hotel has several rooms.
 While each hotel could have its rooms as part of a Hotel

 document, there would likely be a lot of contention when concurrent updates for rooms, so we will put rooms in their own table.
-The hotel will store attributes like name, address, etc.; while each room will have the hotel's ID, along with things like room number, floor, and a list of date ranges where the room is not available.
-(This could be for customer reservation, maintenance, etc.)
+The hotel will store attributes like name, address, etc.; while each room will have the hotel's ID (named Id

 PostgreSQL provides two options for indexing JSONB fields; one indexes all fields in a way where all JSON operators work well against it, while the other excludes a few operators in exchange for faster performance.
 This library refers to the regular GIN